 All students will be assigned the COVID:19 Safe Start Training in Canvas.
-The training module will be available for each hybrid instructor to add to their Canvas course platforms.
-Each instructor will ensure that their students have completed the training.
+Additionally, each student enrolled in a hybrid course Winter 2021 will be assigned an online training module in Canvas specific for hybrid students.
+The training module will be available for each instructor to add to their Canvas course platforms.
+Each instructor will ensure that their students have completed the training module by the beginning of the first day of class.